 What options are available for those with limited ability?

 Curling can be played either with a lunge, standing or wheel chair delivery.
 The Garrison offers a stick league and lessons.
 The rink also host a wheel chair league.
 View all of the leagues.

 How do I learn to play or get better?

-We offer crash course, refresher and five week learn to curl programs.
+We offer crash course, refresher and multiple week learn to curl programs.
 We also offer private lessons for up to four people.
 View all of the options.

 What if I don’t have equipment?

 The Garrison has limited brooms and sliders available upon request to borrow.
 Players may be required to pay a rental fee.
 The Garrison has limited gear available for purchase such as slip on sliders, grippers, broom heads and protective head gear available.
 More equipment can be found at Curler's Corner (located in the Calgary Curling Club).

 How can I host an event?